 The Studio Museum in Harlem is the nexus for artists of African descent locally, nationally and internationally and for work that has been inspired and influenced by black culture.
 It is a site for the dynamic exchange of ideas about art and society.

-Since opening in a rented loft at Fifth Avenue and 125th Street in 1968, The Studio Museum in Harlem has earned recognition for its catalytic role in promoting the works of artists of African descent.
-The Museum’s Artist-in-Residence program was one of the Museum’s founding initiatives, and gives the Museum the “Studio” in its name.
-The program has supported more than one hundred emerging artists of African or Latino descent, many of whom who have gone on to establish highly-regarded careers, including Chakaia Booker, David Hammons, Kerry James Marshall, Julie Mehretu, Wangechi Mutu, Mickalene Thomas and Kehinde Wiley.
+The Studio Museum in Harlem is internationally known for its catalytic role in promoting the works of artists of African descent.
+The Artist-in-Residence program was one of the Museum’s founding initiatives, and gives the Museum the “Studio” in its name.
+The program has supported more than one hundred emerging artists of African or Latino descent, many of whom who have gone on to establish highly regarded careers.
+Alumni include Chakaia Booker, David Hammons, Kerry James Marshall, Julie Mehretu, Wangechi Mutu, Mickalene Thomas and Kehinde Wiley.
 The Studio Museum serves as a bridge between artists of African descent and a broad and diverse public.
-A wide variety of Education and Public Programs bring art alive for audiences of all ages—from toddlers to seniors—through talks, tours, art-making activities, performances and on-site and off-site interpretive programs.
-Museum exhibitions expand personal, public and academic understanding of modern and contemporary art by artists of African descent.
+A wide variety of programs bring art alive for audiences of all ages—from toddlers to seniors—through talks, tours, art-making activities, performances and on- and off-site educational programs.
+Museum exhibitions expand the personal, public and academic understanding of modern and contemporary art by artists of African descent.
 The Studio Museum is a leader in scholarship about artists of African descent, publishes Studio magazine twice yearly, and regularly creates award-winning books, exhibition catalogues and brochures.